thomassuedbroecker/absolute-beginner-node-red-flow/documentation/steps/7-add-search-to-ui.md

-# Add a examle search to UI
+# Add a examle search to the UI

 Here we will enter search string for our lastname.